How to Add Sheet with Name from Cell Using Excel VBA

 Excel VBA Add Sheet with Name from Cell 4

-• After that, type the following code inside the VBA Module window.
+• In the module window that opens, enter the following code in the VBA Module window:

 Option Explicit